AnnaNamLab/VDJ-Seq-Processing/README.md

 python trust-cluster.py <input_cdr3_file> > <output_file>

 ```
-The outcome file is used for more downstream analysis and generating the BCR phylogenetic tree.
+The outcome file (cluster_clone.tsv) is used for more downstream analysis and generating the BCR phylogenetic tree.

 ### ▶️ How to Run the doublet finding Script